Water tour showcases importance of dams, canals to region

 People are also reading…

 From there, the tour will stop by Seminoe Dam and Kortes Dam.
-Because of coronavirus regulations, the group can’t make their regular stop at the Fremont Canyon Hydroelectric Power Station like they usually do.
+Because of coronavirus regulations, the group can’t make their regular stop at the Fremont Canyon Hydroelectric Power Station.

 “So that’s different from anything we’ve done in the past … they’ve been doing this tour for a long time before me, but to my knowledge, that’s the first time we’ll be going through the Kortes power station.
 We always go through Fremont Canyon,” Schaneman said.

-The group will then visit with Jay Dallman, a natural resource specialist with the Bureau of Reclamation, at the dam tender’s house at Pathfinder Dam.
-After staying the night in Casper, they’ll check out the Bureau’s control center in Mills.
+The group will then visit with Jay Dallman, a natural resources specialist with the Bureau of Reclamation, at the dam tender’s house at Pathfinder Dam.
+After staying the night in Casper, they’ll check out the bureau’s control center in Mills.

 From there, they’ll lunch in Douglas and visit the Glendo Reservoir Dam, the Guernsey Reservoir Dam, and the Whalen Diversion Dam before heading back to Gering.